The Shelby County Sheriff maintains a highly trained top Administrative staff consisting of:

-- Assistant Chief of Investigative Services - Mark Dunbar
+- Assistant Chief Deputy Mark Dunbar - Patrol Services / GIB

-The Sheriff's Message to the Public is available to read as well as biographies of the Sheriff, William "Bill" Oldham and Top Command Staff by browsing on the right Side Link Menu.
+The Sheriff's Message to the Public is available to read as well as the biographies of Sheriff, William "Bill" Oldham and his Top Command Staff by browsing on the right side link Menu.

 The public is invited to contact the Sheriff at any time for comments and suggestions.
 Supporting Administrative Staff working in conjunction with the Sheriff's top staff also include:

 - Chief Policy & Statutory Compliance Officer - Debra L. Fessenden

 - Executive Secretary – Gloria Morris